spotinst/help/src/docs/ocean-spark/configure-permissions/README.md

 Let's say you want each of your team to have their own config-templates and to be able to only submit spark application for their config-template.

-For each team, you can :
+For each team, you can:

 1. Create config-template using a specific pattern for the id For example : `team-A-config-template-1`, `team-A-config-template-2`, `team-B-config-template-1`

 2. Attach a managed policy like `Account Viewer` to your users.

-3. Create and attach one of the following policy by team using the condition operator `StringPatternMatch` :
+3. Create and attach one of the following policy by team:

 ```json
 {